daria2b/hello-world/README.md

 I've always been known for strong organizational skills that help me a lot in my career choice.
 At the same time, I stay creative and flexible.
 I like to work with people as part of a team and can be independent when working on specific projects.

 My professional interest lies in software and web development, as well as video games.
 Though, I do not have purely technical education or experience, I have a good understanding of this area.
 I have even developed my own website from scratch when I was working on my entrepreneurial project.
-I'm also attending CS50 class on edX and am counting on completing it before the end of this summer.

-I'm currently looking for new Scrum Master or Agile Project Manager opportunities in Toronto, Canada.
-Please feel free to contact me via email.
+While working as a Scrum Master in a software company, I am actively studying programming and designing and developing my first video and board games.

 Best,
 Daria Bagina